Whitney Way Thore Shows Off Bikini Body In Series Of Seaside Snaps

 Whitney Way Thore, star of TLC’s My Big Fat Fabulous Life, showed off her stunning bikini body in a series of seaside snaps.
-The gorgeous reality star shared a series of two images to Instagram where she stood at the seashore and showed off her curves for the camera in a two-piece bathing suit as she basked in the sunshine.
+The gorgeous reality star shared two images to Instagram where she stood at the seashore and showed off her curves in a two-piece bathing suit as she basked in the sunshine.

 Whitney looked absolutely breathtaking in the photo sequence.
 The caption stated the pics were taken in San Juan, Puerto Rico.
-In the comments section of the photos, Whitney revealed that the images were shot in November 2019.
+In the comments section, Whitney revealed that the images were shot in November 2019.

-In the first photo, Whitney looked over her left shoulder towards the camera.
-She tagged photographer Anna Lynn Celeste in the pics.
-She is a body-positive photographer.
+In the first photo, Whitney looked over her left shoulder toward the camera.
+She tagged body-positive photographer Anna Lynn Celeste in the pics.
 The reality star shared the photo in honor of National Bikini Day.

-Whitney wore a black bikini top with interesting criss-cross detail in the back.
+Whitney wore a black bikini top with interesting crisscross detail in the back.
 While it was difficult to see the entire front of the suit, what could be viewed appeared to be plain black in color with a bit of a sheen to the material.
-The criss-cross back with thicker straps lent support for Whitney’s breasts and comfort as well.
+The crisscross back with thicker straps lent support for Whitney’s breasts and comfort as well.

 She went for a fun look by pairing the dark top of the suit with a brightly-colored bottom.
 The orange-red bottom was a full coverage with just a bit of her derriere peeking out from the bottom.
 On her feet, the reality star wore sandals that appeared to be sunken into the wet seaside.